1 Juan 5

 (a) Son of God.
 Some did not believe the Messiah had come but John emphatically declared that Jesus the Christ had come in the flesh from God (1 John 4:2, 9).
 Any preacher or teacher who said otherwise was in error (1 John 2:22, 4:3, 2 John 1:7).

 (d) El que es verdadero.
 Just as the Son is truth (1 John 1:8) and the Spirit is truth (1 John 5:6), so too the Father is truth.
+Just as God is love, God is truth.
+He is the very source and definition of truth and all truth ultimately points to God.

 (mi) estamos en el.
 Fellowship is one of the themes of John’s message.
 He began his epistle by writing to unbelievers who have no fellowship with Jesus (1 John 1:3).
 Now he finishes his epistle by addressing believers who are in Christ.
+Our union or oneness with the Lord is the foundation for our new life.

 (F) Vida eterna; ver entrada for 1 John 1:2.